 Let’s step out of the existential philosophy and define what virtual reality is.
 Wired magazine defines virtual reality as, “technology by which computer-aided stimuli create the immersive illusion of being somewhere else.”
 Virtual reality, and its close cousin, augmented reality (tech that superimposes 3D images on actual reality, usually via a smartphone), are perhaps most closely associated with entertainment.

 But virtual and augmented reality have applications well beyond gaming.
 Engineering, healthcare, education, and construction are just some of the industries that use this technology to improve outcomes.
 What about virtual reality stocks, though?
 There are plenty of examples of “hot” technologies that were too cumbersome or expensive to gain ground outside of a few niche industries.

 The financial reality of virtual reality stocks

-It’s worth noting that technology stocks are almost always a good buy (although the last few months have certainly been tough on tech).
+It’s worth noting that technology stocks are almost always a good buy (2022 excluded).
 That doesn’t mean you should buy just any tech stock.
 But as a whole, the sector has been moving up faster than the general market.
-The Information Technology sector of the S&P 500 has been the index’s top-performing sector for the past 10-year, 5-year and 3-year periods, outperforming the Nasdaq by well over triple-digit percentages in some cases.
+The Information Technology sector of the S&P 500 has been the index’s top-performing sector for the past 10-year and 5-year periods.

 And there is more than one way to invest in virtual reality stocks.
 For example, you could invest in 5G stocks, because only widespread adoption of 5G will make AR and VR fully possible, for several reasons: